 When Mary receives the document, she can verify the signer's identity and the integrity of the file content via Penneo's Validator.
 To do so, she can upload the PDF in the Validator, and Penneo will reverse the above-described creation process to verify the legitimacy of the signature and message.

 Penneo applies John’s public key to decrypt the digital signature and get the digest.

-The verification consists of the regeneration of the hash value based on the same document and the same algorithm.
-This hash value is computed with the public key to produce a checksum, which is compared with the checksum/signature attached to the document.
+The digital signature verification consists of the regeneration of the hash value based on the same document and the same algorithm.
+This hash value is computed with the public key to produce a checksum, which is compared with the signature attached to the document.